dmacisso/react-native-crash/README.md

 ### order of authentication configuration
 1. in the appwrite.js config a few lines

+     //* initialize the account
+    const account = new Account(client)
+    export { database, config, client, account };

-2. create an auth service will have functions to:
+3. create an auth service will have functions to:
  1. Login
  2. Register
  3. Check the user